Prakharprasun/ML-Syntax/README.md

 # ML-Syntax
-Collection of ML Syntax for reference
-In Tensorflow, PyTorch, SkLearn and StatsModels
-For the entire ML Workflow
+Collection of ML Syntax for reference in Tensorflow, PyTorch, SkLearn and StatsModels, for the entire ML Workflow

+* Did use Generative AI for this project